RobBrazier/docker-php-composer/README.md

 The default working directory is set to `/var/app`, however this can be easily modified.

 ## Automated Builds
-This repository is set to build every month
+This repository is set to build every month, so that the images are updated with the latest versions of composer, prestissimo and php